 ШЛАМ

-TL;DR: This page provides information about VN called Радио Пульсар and hosts its source files.
+TL;DR: This page provides information about a visual novel called Радио Пульсар and hosts its source files.

-I do not own this game nor did I assist in its development.
-The author released all the game's content to the public, and I host it here as a tribute/mirror.
+I do not own this VN nor did I assist in its development.
+The author released all the VN's content to the public, and I host it here as a tribute/mirror.
 For more info I suggest reading the page below.

-Радио Пульсар (Radio Pulsar) is a visual novel, single-handedly made by some guy on the internet.
+Радио Пульсар (Radio Pulsar) is an unfinished visual novel, single-handedly made by some guy on the internet.
 It features a unique art style and an interesting story.

 The guy goes by the nickname of "rurubell".
 He developed this VN over the span of ~4 years, actively discussing the development on 2ch imageboard.
 Then, struck by events in personal life, rurubell slowly disappeared from the Internet, leaving all the source files free to download.